BB928 Health Sciences

 Occupational therapists help people with impairments or limitations live as productive and as high quality of life as life as possible.
 Services focus on increasing independence, enhancing development, providing compensatory strategies, and minimizing or preventing disability.
 Therapists adapt activities and environments, select therapy activities meaningful to clients, and provide client, family, and caregiver education.
 For example, an occupational therapist may teach adaptive dressing techniques to a client who has lost use of a hand following a stroke, help a child with autism interact with peers, or modify a computer for a young adult with a spinal cord injury returning to work.

 Today's occupational therapists practice in rehabilitation centers, outpatient rehabilitation clinics, schools, hospitals, mental health facilities, private practice, skilled nursing facilities, home healthcare, and community health programs.
 The most common work settings for occupational therapists are school systems, hospitals, and long-term care facilities.
 The current and future job outlook for occupational therapists is excellent.
-The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE), which can be contacted at: ACOTE c/o Accreditation Department AOTA, 4720 Montgomery Lane, Suite 200, Bethesda, MD, 20814-3449, phone (301) 652-2682.
+The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA) located at 4720 Montgomery Lane, Suite 200, Bethesda, MD, 20814-3449.
+ACOTE's telephone number, c/o AOTA, is (301) 652-2682 and its web address is www.acoteonline.org.
 Standards comply with the U.S. Department of Education criteria for recognition of accrediting agencies.
-Graduates of the program are eligible to sit for the national certification examination for occupational therapist.
+Graduates of the program are eligible to sit for the national certification examination for occupational therapists.
 The National Board for Certification in Occupational Therapy (NBCOT) is the certifying agency responsible for development and implementation of this examination.
-Most states, including Washington, require state licensure in order to practice.
+All states currently require state licensure in order to practice.

 Master of Occupational Therapy